weiping-playnext/Zenject/Documentation/Signals.md

 }
 ```

+Note that if you go this route that you need to enable UniRx integration as described <a href="../README.md#unirx-integration">here</a>.

 As you can see in the the above examples, you can either directly bind a handler method to a signal in an installer using BindSignal (first example) or you can have your signal handler attach and detach itself to the signal (second and third examples)

 Details of how this works will be explained in the following sections.